mariusc/apple-sdk/README.md

 C. **Make** the `RelayrSDK` project a dependency of your build chain.

-  This manner has the most number of options, however, you do need to know your way around XCode to use it.
+  This manner allows for maximum customization, however, you do need to know your way around XCode to use it.
 The Relayr SDK will build its product in a separate folder.
 Therefore, you need not only to add the framework as a target dependency, but also change your build settings to search for the framework on the `Build Settings` tab of your project.

 ### Using the Framework